Mathumeena-20/Fullstack-Interview-QA/Interview_Preperation/Backend/Java-springboot/Section 2 — OOP (Object-Oriented Programming)/README.md

 ---

 ## 🔥 Bonus Scenario-Based Questions
-Reverse a number without using built-in method.
+1.Reverse a number without using built-in method.
-Check if a string is palindrome.
+2.Check if a string is palindrome.
-Count frequency of characters in a string.
+3.Count frequency of characters in a string.
-Find largest and smallest number in an array.
+4.Find largest and smallest number in an array.
-Swap two numbers without using third variable.
+5.Swap two numbers without using third variable.
-Check if a number is prime (optimize for large numbers).
+6.Check if a number is prime (optimize for large numbers).
-Write a custom MathUtils class with overloaded methods add(int,int) and add(double,double).
+7.Write a custom MathUtils class with overloaded methods add(int,int) and add(double,double).
-Explain JVM memory areas (with examples).
+8.Explain JVM memory areas (with examples).
-What happens when static variables are used across multiple classes?
+9.What happens when static variables are used across multiple classes?

 ---